saskiapoldmaa/saskiapoldmaa.github.io/articles/tut1.md

     </button>
 </a>

+This first example is mainly a showcase of ROOT plotting.
+For now, we'll be plotting data about random numbers, but in the next example, each of these numbers will be replaces by a particle.

 Let's try to
 - create a set of random numbers
-- that are distributed according to a Gaussian distribution
+- that are sampled from a Gaussian distribution
-- and see if we can plot these numbers
+- and see if we can plot these

-But first...
+First introduce ROOT to Python:

 ```python
 import ROOT